 A full list of databases recommended for research in English Language and Literature can be found here.

-Below are instructions on how to search 3 databases (Gale Literature, JSTOR, and Project Muse) to find scholarly sources on literature.
+Below are instructions for how to search 3 databases (Gale Literature, JSTOR, and Project Muse) to find scholarly sources on literature.

 Gale Literature is a database devoted entirely to literature, and it includes both literary criticism and reference sources.